-Rolling over an old 401(k) into an IRA, sometimes called an indirect rollover, is a compelling option for many people who are transitioning into a new job — especially if the new employer does not offer a 401(k) plan.
+Rolling over an old 401(k) into an IRA, sometimes called an indirect rollover, is a compelling option for many people transitioning to a new job — especially if the new employer doesn’t offer a 401(k) plan.
 Here’s why:

 - IRAs are available for everyone.
 Maybe you’re a freelancer, or maybe you’re joining a small business without a 401(k) option.
 Whatever your situation, an IRA is available even when a 401(k) is off the table, and you won’t lose time with a waiting period.